Orhns/CuriousBall/README.md

 # CuriousBall
-Designed & builded a game with Unity.
+Designed & builded a game with Unity. <br>
-A scene for main game and other for menu screen.
-Implemented features for created objects and defined the triggers.
+A scene for main game and other for menu screen. <br> Implemented features for created objects and defined the triggers.
 <hr>
 <p align="center">